jdeolive/geotools-old/spike/web/sphinx/source/examples/crslab.rst

 =======

-This tutorial gives a visual demonstration of coordinate reference systems by displaying a shapefile and changing its map projection.
+This tutorial gives a visual demonstration of coordinate reference systems by displaying a shapefile and showing how changing the map projection morphs the shape of the features.

 Dependencies
 ------------